 9. Transfer Costs.
-The Corporation shall pay any and all documentary stamp and other transaction taxes attributable to the issuance or delivery of shares of Common Stock upon conversion of any shares of Series C-2 Preferred Stock; provided, however, that the Corporation shall not be required to pay any tax which may be payable in respect of any transfer involved in the issue or delivery of shares of Common Stock in a name other than that of the holder of the Series C-2 Preferred Stock to be converted and be made unless and until the person requesting such issue or delivery has paid to the Corporation the amount of any such tax or has established, to the satisfaction of the Corporation, that such tax has been paid.
+The Corporation shall pay any and all documentary stamp and other transaction taxes attributable to the issuance or delivery of shares of Common Stock upon conversion of any shares of Series C-3 Preferred Stock; provided, however, that the Corporation shall not be required to pay any tax which may be payable in respect of any transfer involved in the issue or delivery of shares of Common Stock in a name other than that of the holder of the Series C-3 Preferred Stock to be converted and no such issue or delivery shall be made unless and until the person requesting such issue or delivery has paid to the Corporation the amount of any such tax or has established, to the satisfaction of the Corporation, that such tax has been paid.

-IN WITNESS WHEREOF, the undersigned have executed this Certificate of Designation this 7 day of September, 1999.
+IN WITNESS WHEREOF, the undersigned have executed this Certificate of Designation this 29 day of August, 2000.